edgio-docs/edgio-docs/guides/delivery/control/configure/dns_services.md

 Three core steps need to be performed to configure DNS Services:

 -   Adding and Configuring Resources: During this step, you will add, configure, and indicate to which Resource(s) you wish to manage.
 Ultimately, the Resources are the “handout answers” to end-user query requests for the hostname.
-See [Working with Resources](#work-with-resources).
+See [Work with Resources](#work-with-resources).
 -   Adding and configuring Failovers: During this step, you will configure the Resources in a Failover group.
-See [Working with Failovers.](#work-with-failovers)
+See [Work with Failovers.](#work-with-failovers)
 -   Adding and configuring Policies: During this step, you will add and configure one or more Policies.
 The Policy is the act of binding one or more Resources together using a business Rule for the distribution of end-user requests to your added and configured Resources.
-See [Working with Director Policies](#working-with-director-policy-rules).
+See [Work with Director Policies](#work-with-director-policy-rules).

 Changes made to DNS Services will propagate to the in less than 10 minutes; however, the Freshness value may dictate how quickly changes are ultimately acquired, and traffic will begin to shift.